Rebalance Servers

 Check if any of the servers needs to be reloaded (do the segments on these servers need to be updated based on the latest TableConfig and Schema).

-Rebalance (without or without dryRun=true) will return a summary of the changes that will occur during the rebalance along with the usual instance and segment assignments.
-Right now, the summary will be divided into two portions:
+) will return a summary of the changes that will occur during the rebalance along with the usual instance and segment assignments.
+Right now, the summary has three different sections:

 Server level - captures information about changes occurring at the server level and also dumps per server information about changes taking place.